Harrison County, Ohio Demographics 2026

 Economy, Income & Housing

 The median household income in Harrison County is $53,851.
 This is 23% lower than the state median of $69,680.
-Compared to the national median of $78,538, household income here is 31% lower.
+It is also 31% lower than the national median of $78,538.
 The poverty rate stands at 14.6%.
 This is 10% higher than the state poverty rate of 13.2%.
 The unemployment rate is 4.5%.
 This is 6% lower than the state rate of 4.9%.
 The median home value is $118,000.
 Housing costs are 41% lower than the state median of $199,200.
 With a home-value-to-income ratio of just 2.2x, Harrison County is one of the most affordable housing markets in the area.
 76.7% of occupied housing units are owner-occupied.
 This homeownership rate is 14% higher than the state average of 67.0%.

 Race & Ethnicity